-We conclude that 1 ounce gold coins are a better investment choice than bars due to lower premiums, flexibility when selling, exemption from capital gains tax and their visual appeal.
-Read on for the details:
+Are you currently thinking about buying gold and unsure whether coins or bars are your better option?
+1 oz gold coins and bars are popular choices, but it is worth understanding the pros and cons of each.
+We believe that 1 ounce gold coins are a better investment choice than bars due to lower premiums, flexibility when selling, potential exemption from capital gains tax and their visual appeal.

 1 Ounce Gold Coins